 The internet has woven itself into the fabric of our lives, replacing newspapers with digital content and letters with emails.
 We now turn to the web for entertainment, business, shopping, and bill payments, transforming friendships and rekindling old connections through social media.
 The internet is a pivotal part of our daily existence, offering life-changing possibilities.

 An innovative idea is just the start; bringing it to life and making a significant impact is what truly counts.
 This list celebrates individuals whose contributions have significantly shaped the internet’s trajectory, altering our lives in profound ways.
 The world without the internet is unimaginable, highlighting its integral role in our routine.

 Vint Cerf and Bob Kahn

-Father of Email.
+Originator of Email.

 Robert Tappan Morris

-First Worm Virus.
+Innovator of the First Worm Virus.

-The Drudge Report. (wikipedia)
+Creator of The Drudge Report.

 Larry Page and Sergey Brin

 Internet pioneers Larry Page and Sergey Brin transformed the digital landscape with Google, redefining how we search and interact with information online.
 Starting from a university project to becoming a global tech giant, their story is one of innovation, growth, and prioritizing engineering over business to continuously shape the future of the internet.